Adolar0042/warden/README.md

 If you have two credentials for that provider, warden will toggle between them.
 Otherwise it will prompt you to select one of the available credentials for that OAuth provider.
-You can optionally specify a hostname and credential name to switch to a specific credential:
+You can optionally specify a hostname and/or credential name to switch to a specific credential:

 ```bash
 warden switch --hostname <hostname> --name <credential name>